-Under the doctrine of sovereign immunity, a state of the Union (including the State) cannot be sued by its own citizens.
-Under the United States Constitution, a state of the Union cannot be sued by citizens of another state of the Union or by citizens or subjects of any foreign state.
-A state may waive its immunity and consent to a suit against itself.
+Under the doctrine of sovereign immunity, a state of the Union cannot be sued by its own citizens.
+Under the United States Constitution, a state of the Union (including the State) cannot be sued by citizens of another state of the Union or by citizens or subjects of any foreign state.
+A state (including the State) may waive its immunity and consent to a suit against itself.
 However, such waiver and consent may subsequently be withdrawn by the state.
 Such immunity from and constitutional prohibition against suits against a state extend to officers of a state acting in their official capacity.
-Therefore, there can be no assurance that, in the event the State fails to make timely payment of principal of or interest on the Bonds, a right of action would lie against State officials to enforce such payment.
+Therefore, there can be no assurance that, in the event the State fails to make timely payment of Lease Payments from appropriated funds, a right of action would be against State officials to enforce such payment.

 The State has never defaulted in the payment of either principal of or interest on any indebtedness of the State.